Shoshana Krohner, PhD

 Chronic Pain

-Long-term pain is often tied to how the brain and emotions process stress.
+Long-term pain is often tied to how the brain processes stress.
 I use specific therapies, including Emotional Awareness and Expression therapy (EAET) and somatic therapy, to help rewire those brain patterns and calm the body’s physical response to get to the source of the pain.

 Couples